spettigrew/save-this-job-chrome-ext/README.md

 🚫replace these examples with your own

-    * typecheck - runs the TypeScript compiler
+    * type-check - runs the TypeScript compiler
     * build - creates a build of the application
     * start - starts the production server after a build is created
     * test - runs tests in **tests** directory \* eject - copy the configuration files and dependencies into the project so you have full control over them